 Independent mortgage advisor

 This type of mortgage advisor has no formal ties to any specific group of mortgage providers.
 They may have close relations with individual mortgage providers, allowing them to negotiate the best terms.
-However, they aren't tied to any specific or any group of mortgage providers.
+However, they aren't tied to any individual or group of mortgage providers.

 Benefits of a mortgage advisor

-There is no doubt that the internet has changed how we view the financial services industry.
+The internet has changed how we view the financial services industry.
 It is possible to research any area of business, with a massive amount of information available about the UK mortgage industry.
-However, very often, the articles and information you read may be out of date.
+However, the articles and information you read will often be outdated.

 Consequently, mortgage advisors are now a vital cog in the wheel of the UK mortgage sector.
 Their importance is even greater for those who may have specific challenges preventing them from accessing mainstream mortgage finance.
 This may include any of the following groups: